Mad-Ax/ScalerController/README.md

 To be provided

-## Functionality not listed on roadmap / Wishlist / Gripe listed
+## Functionality not listed on roadmap / Wishlist / Gripe list

 - Input value validation - if an input value read by the PPMReader is not within expected bounds, it should be assumed BAD and set to the centre value
 - Failsafe warning - if the failsafe is triggered, all lights should flash (if not in pass-thru mode)